 Wintertime blues setting in?
 Maybe it's time to treat yourself to a brand new phone.
 And there’s no better time to catch a deal on a new device than when you’re signing up for a new plan.

 Here’s a look at the top devices that Ting sells.

 Unlike bigger carriers, Ting doesn’t have brick and mortar stores.
 That means your customer service experience will be over the phone, in online chats, and internet forums.
 So, how does the company do?

 Unfortunately, the company’s mobile apps might not be quite as helpful.
-Ting’s app maintains an average of just over three stars on the Google Play store.
+Ting’s app maintains an average of just below three stars on the Google Play store.
 It does about the same in the Apple App Store, with a 3.2 average rating.

 Recap: Is Total Wireless right for you?

 Now that we’ve told you everything we know about Total Wireless, it’s up to you.
 Is this the right discount MVNO for you (and your fam)?
 Maybe a quick recap will help you decide.